 Do I have to use anchovies to make pasta puttanesca?

-Well, it’s kind of what makes this dish what it is.
+Well, it’s kind of what makes the pasta sauce what it is.
 But that being said, if you have an aversion to anchovies, don’t use them.
 My simple rule is to cook with what you like to eat.
 After all, this is your dinner, so adapt the pasta recipe to your tastes.